 Notices to Mariners

-The Danish Maritime Administration regularly sends out information about activities and projects in Danish and Greenlandic waters
+The Danish Emergency Management Agency regularly sends out information about activities and projects in the Danish and Greenlandic waters.

 Notices to Mariners

-Notices to Mariners (NtM) operates with three categories:
+Notices to Mariners (NtMs) are issued in three categories:

 -Permanent notice